-On May 27, 1987, a crew of state workers were busy trying to repair the shoulder on Interstate-81 in Rockbridge County, Va.
+On May 27, 1987, a crew of state workers was busy trying to repair the shoulder on Interstate-81 in Rockbridge County, Va.
 As they reached mile marker 183, they made a gruesome discovery…

 The remains of a decomposing adult male.